CURRENT STUDENTS AT HARVARD AND NEARBY UNIVERSITIES:

 PROSPECTIVE HARVARD POSTDOCTORAL RESEARCHERS:

 The Project does not have a formal fellowship program, but recruits post-doctoral researchers in specific research areas as studies progress and participants' interests evolve.
-We are currently specifically recruiting postdocs in atmospheric chemistry and climate science.
-See the link here.
+We are currently recruiting a postdoc in climate science (see link here).

 We welcome inquiries about post-doctoral research from those with strong academic and research records related to our other current research areas, described here.
 Chinese language skills are usually required.
 In addition to atmospheric chemistry and climate science opportunities noted above, we especially encourage inquiries in non- and low-carbon energy resources and technologies, transport electrification, electricity transmission and distribution, and economic modeling.